 Investing his life savings to become a partner in a New York banking and brokerage firm, Burke found himself impoverished when the firm, Kardos & Co., collapsed in February 1922.
 Although having been little involved in the management of the firm, Burke made no attempt to shield his remaining personal assets from the firm's creditors in bankruptcy proceedings.
 Returning to North Dakota, Burke resumed legal practice by establishing a partnership with Usher L. Burdick, once lieutenant governor when Burke was governor.
 Hard times for both soon ended as their Fargo practice thrived.

 With his reputation as "Honest John" buoyed by his selfless conduct during the brokerage bankruptcy, Burke was urged to run for a vacant seat on the North Dakota Supreme Court in 1924.
 Coming out on top in a four-way race in the primary, Burke also won in the November 1924 general election and began a career on the Court that would continue until his death.
-He served twice as Chief Justice, from 1929-1931 and 1935-1937.
+He served twice as Chief Justice, 1929-1931 and 1935-1937.

-John Burke died on May 14, 1937, at St. Mary's Hospital in Rochester, Minnesota.
+John Burke died May 14, 1937, at St. Mary's Hospital in Rochester, Minnesota.
 He is buried at St. Mary's Cemetery in Bismarck.

 On June 27, 1963, a statue of John Burke was dedicated at the National Statuary Hall in the Capitol of the United States in Washington, D.C.
 The statue was sculpted by Dr. Avard Fairbanks of the University of Utah.